rednafi/prinumco/README.md

 # PriNumco
 Several initiatives have been taken to label and aggregate Bengali handwritten digit images with the aim of constructing robust digit recognition systems.
-However, models trained on handwritten digits data do not generalize well on images of printed digits.
-PriNumco is a compilation of printed Bengali digits which aims to provide an extremely robust training-validation dataset for building recognition systems that perform well on images of printed digits sourced from license plates, billboards, banners and other real-life sources.
+However, deeplearning models trained on handwritten digit data do not generalize well on images of printed digits.
+PriNumco is a Compilation of Printed Bengali Digit images which aims to provide an extremely robust training-validation dataset for building recognition systems that can classify images of printed digits, sourced from license plates, billboards, banners and other real-life data sources.

 ## Dataset Summary
-Initially, the script uses 58 different Bengali fonts to generate 2320  (256 x 256) images of 10 digits (232 images for each digit) and propels them through an augmentation pipeline to generate 200k train images.
+Initially, the script uses 58 different Bengali fonts to generate 2320  (256 x 256) images of 10 digits (232 images per digit) and propels them through an augmentation pipeline to generate 200k train images.
 A similar procedure with different augmentation pipeline was followed to generate 30k test images.

 ## Sample Images
 ### Original Images